openai/automated-interpretability/README.md

 the methodology described in the paper.
 See the [neuron-explainer README](neuron-explainer/README.md) for more information.

+Note: if you run into errors of the form "Error: Could not find any credentials that grant access to storage account: 'openaipublic' and container: 'neuron-explainer'"." you might be able to fix this by signing up for an azure account and specifying the credentials as described in the error message.

 * A tool for viewing neuron activations and explanations, accessible [here](https://openaipublic.blob.core.windows.net/neuron-explainer/neuron-viewer/index.html).
 See the [neuron-viewer README](neuron-viewer/README.md) for more information.